-Data for the following locations (149 Linden, 333 Pine, 441 E Broadway, 585 Pine, and Ocean Center - Ocean &

-Pine) are based on recordings taken from Oct.
+Data for the following locations (149 Linden, 333 Pine, 441 E Broadway, 585 Pine, and Ocean Center - Ocean & Pine) are based on recordings taken from Oct.
 1 through Dec 29, 2016.
 Data for the following locations (135 Pine, 210 E 3rd, Studio One Eleven, and the Loop) are based on recordings taken from date of installation, Oct.
 15 through Dec 29, 2016.
 Recording and counting was conducted by DLBA's automated pedestrian counter system.
-For further information regarding pedestrian counts, please contact DLBA's Economic Development Department.
+A request can be made to DLBA's Economic Development Department for an in-depth report of pedestrian counts at a specific sensor or throughout the entire Downtown at a cost.